-Rattlesnake Master is part of a larger body of work, Illuminated Curiosities.
-These works explore connections between natural history collections, colonialism, gender, and power structures.
-Rattlesnake Master is named for a native Maryland plant purported to be used in snake handling ceremonies by indigenous peoples, though no evidence of this practice exists.
-Sensationalized tales were common during the era of early colonization; explorers would return to Europe with fictitious stories detailing the customs of non-Europeans, reinforcing ethnocentric hierarchies of the time.
-Though snakes traditionally represent deceit in Western culture, the snake depicted in Rattlesnake Master represents transformation and growth.
+The animated short, Rattlesnake Master, is part of a larger body of arts-based research that explores connections between art, nature, colonialism, and power structures.
+Rattlesnake Master is inspired by sensationalized tales of New Worlds and their inhabitants common during the era of early colonization.
+After long voyages, explorers would return to Europe with exoticized stories detailing the customs of non-Europeans, reinforcing ethnocentric hierarchies of the time.

 Rattlesnake Master was exhibited in the juried exhibition Reverie and Alchemy and at the CCBC Art+Design department Biennial.